 Since this makes enough for 3 loaves that means you can still have a loaf all to yourself even after giving two away!

 That is, if you can find two people you love enough to share this with.

 It’s great to make for gifts, potlucks, or big family dinners.

-The applesauce DOES change the consistently of the bread, so if you find it too “spongy” then maybe try replacing just half of the oil with applesauce.
-I personally (and many people I made it for) like it but it is enough of a difference that I feel I should give you fair warning.
+I personally (and many people I made it for) like it but it is enough of a difference that I feel I should give you fair notice.

 Maybe add some pumpkin butter..

 Or just have a couple (or twenty) slices.

 If you want to get super fancy, check out my recipe for your own homemade applesauce to use for this bread!